 Steps for Disable/ Enable Fetch New Data on iPhone, iPad after Update iOS

 Apple’s latest operating system iOS Beta has been released worldwide for iOS 14 Supported devices.
 New iOS comes up with awesome features and essential changes.
-Almost users have downloaded iOS 14 and it irritates due to certain glitches like app crashes, App crash randomly, and go back to the home screen as well not all applications still updated by developers for the latest iOS 2020, that’s why it doesn’t run expectedly.
+Almost all users have downloaded iOS 14 and it irritates due to certain glitches like app crashes, App crash randomly, and go back to the home screen as well not all applications still updated by developers for the latest iOS 2020, that’s why it doesn’t run expectedly.

-Lot’s of Redditors have complained that iOS Mail problems and answer is downgrade iOS or wait for the next future update.
-Just send feedback reports for a particular app to the Apple for native App or contact third-party developers.
+Lots of Redditors have complained that iOS Mail problems and the answer is downgrade iOS or wait for the next future update.
+Just send feedback reports for a particular app to Apple for native App or contact third-party developers.

-Who are looking for this option in iOS 11, iOS 12, iOS 13, iOS 14, or Later iOS please check patch where is the option for change Mail Fetch New data at the end of the article.
+Who are looking for this option in iOS 11, iOS 12, iOS 13, iOS 14, or Later iOS please check the patch where is the option for change Mail Fetch New data at the end of the article.

 iOS 14 & Later iOS Version